Sex During Pregnancy: When You Should and Shouldn’t Do It, According to a Gynecologist

 While intercourse is totally fair game while you're pregnant, don't be surprised if you're just not in the mood.
 Women have less sex in the third trimester than in any other, studies show, probably because they're so physically bulky and tired by that point, Dr. Minkin says.
 Then there's the release of the hormone prolactin, which occurs all throughout pregnancy and may reduce libido.
 Body image can also do a number on you; so much of libido is psychological, and it's possible that your rapidly changing shape could have you feeling out of sorts in your own skin, and less attractive as a result (though say it with us—you are one gorgeous mama, extra pounds and all).

-If you think your partner might have an STI, steer clear
+If you think your partner has an STI

 To get our top stories delivered to your inbox, sign up for the Healthy Living newsletter